 It is also important to think about your makeup and accessories when dressing for an interview.
-Review these tips on how to accessorize for an interview.

-06Decide What to Do With Your Hair
+Decide What to Do With Your Hair

 How you style your hair for a job interview is almost as important as the interview clothes you wear.
-After all, the interviewer is going to notice everything about you – including your interview attire, hairstyle, and makeup – and you only have seconds to make a great impression.
+After all, the interviewer is going to notice everything about you, including your interview attire, hairstyle, and makeup, and you only have seconds to make a great impression.

-07What to Bring to a Job Interview
+What to Bring to a Job Interview

 It's also important to know what not to bring, including your cellphone (or at least turn your phone off), a cup of coffee, gum, or anything else beyond yourself and your credentials.

-08Practice Interview Etiquette
+Practice Interview Etiquette

 Proper interview etiquette is important.
 Remember to greet the receptionist, your interviewer, and everyone else you meet politely, pleasantly, and enthusiastically.

 The more positive an impression you make, the better you'll do during the job interview.
-These job interview etiquette tips will help you make the best impression on the hiring manager.

 If you have the time, it's a good idea to do a practice run a day or two before the interview.
-That way, you'll be sure about where you going and how long it will take to get there.
-Give yourself a few extra minutes and arrive a little early to the interview.
+That way, you'll be sure about where you are going and how long it will take to get there.
+Give yourself a few extra minutes and arrive a little early for the interview.

-10Listen and Ask Questions
+Listen and Ask Questions

 During a job interview, listening is just as important as answering questions.
 If you're not paying attention, you're not going to be able to give a good response.

-It's important to listen to the interviewer, to pay attention, and to take time, if you need it, to compose an appropriate answer.
+It's important to listen to the interviewer, pay attention, and take time, if you need it, to compose an appropriate answer.
 It's also important to discuss your qualifications in a way that will impress the interviewer.

 Also, be ready to engage the interviewer.
 You want there to be a give and take in the conversation, so you're building a relationship with the interviewer rather than just providing rote responses to questions.
 Have questions of your own ready to ask the interviewer.

-Towards the end of the interview, let the recruiter know that you believe the job is an excellent fit and that you are highly interested.
+Toward the end of the interview, let the recruiter know that you believe the job is an excellent fit and that you are highly interested.

 Follow Up With a Thank You Note

-Consider your thank you letter as a follow-up "sales" letter.
+Consider your thank-you letter as a follow-up "sales" letter.
 Restate why you want the job, what your qualifications are, how you might make significant contributions, and so on.